 Colombo is rarely on anyone’s radar when visiting Sri Lanka.
-Travelers arrive to Bandaranaike airport and straight away drive down south to the beautiful beaches or into the Hill Country to see mountains.
-The capital is left out which I understand full well: Colombo isn’t pretty and there’s not much to do.
-Having said that, I must add that there is one thing you can and should do in Colombo — explore Sri Lankan food in all its diversity!
+Travelers arrive to Bandaranaike airport and straight away drive down south to chill by the beach or into the hill country to see mountains.
+The capital is left out which I understand full well: Colombo is busy, hectic, and not particularly beautiful.
+Having said that, I must add that there are plenty of things to do in Colombo, and my absolute favorite is exploring the local cuisine!
 There’s a great variety of Sri Lankan restaurants in Colombo that offer amazing local dishes.

 This guide includes authentic Sri Lankan restaurants in Colombo that serve some of the most popular foods like rice and curry, kottu roti, and lampais.
 In addition, I included some of the best spots to have Ceylon tea, Ceylon coffee, and enjoy afternoon tea, a tradition that was adopted in Sri Lanka during colonial times.
 Let’s get started!

 Sri Lankan Breakfast at Curry Pot

 Curry Pot is a simple local joint on Marine Drive, right by the ocean.
 Their breakfast set up consists of at least twenty pots of different curries, including chicken, polos (young jackfruit), coconut sambol, lentil curry and many more.
 You can have the curries with rice, roti (Sri Lankan coconut flatbread), or string hoppers.
 The quality of food and the prices will leave you happy and craving more!

 What to order: pol roti with polos curry, pol sambol, and parippu (lentil curry)

 Curry Pot — 314/1/A, Kollupitiya Road, Marine Drive